-The Authority's organizational structure consists of 15 departments, including Administration, Business Systems, Communications, Diversity and Strategic Development, Engineering, Executive Office and Directors, Finance, Information Technology, Office of the Inspector General, Internal Audit, Legal, Planning, Procurement, State Police District 15 and Toll Operations.
-The Chairman of the Board is the Chief Executive Officer and exercises general supervision over all powers, duties, obligations and functions of the Authority.
+The Authority's organizational structure consists of 15 departments, including Administration, Business Systems, Communications, Diversity, Engineering, Executive Office and Directors, Finance, Information Technology, Office of the Inspector General, Internal Audit, Legal, Planning, Procurement, State Police District 15 and Toll Operations.
+The Chairman of the Board is the Chief Executive Officer of the Authority and exercises general supervision over all powers, duties, obligations and functions of the Authority.
 The Executive Director manages the day-to-day operations of the Authority.
 Department chiefs report to the Executive Director except for (i) the Toll Highway Inspector General who reports to the Board of Directors with respect to the operation of the Inspector General's Office, which is an independent office of the Authority, (ii) the Chief Internal Auditor, EEO Officer and General Counsel who reports to the Executive Director) as described in the preceding paragraph.
-The Commander of State Police District 15 also reports to the Superintendent of the State Police, and the General Counsel to the Authority also reports to the Authority of the State of Illinois.
+The Commander of State Police District 15 also reports to the Superintendent of the State Police, and the General Counsel also reports to the Illinois Attorney General.